koral--/blog/source/2016-01-20-here-comes-the-new-stack.html.markdown

 > **TL;DR -** You can find the new stack selector under your app's settings.

-It means that from now on, we will deliver a machine with the desired Xcode version preinstalled to you.
+It means that from now on, we will deliver a machine only with the desired Xcode version preinstalled to you.
 You can select from various setups, like an OS X 10.11 machine with Xcode 7.2, or Xcode 6.4 for example.

 Until now you could [change your Xcode version](https://github.com/bitrise-io/steps-select-xcode-version) in your workflow as a separate build step.
 This possibility introduced a lot of unpleasant complexity to the infrastructure, so we decided to make it right. 👊